 About

 I completed my LL.M. at Yale Law School.
-Before Yale, I graduated from the J.D. program at the University of Toronto Faculty of Law with Distinction.
+Before attending Harvard and Yale, I earned my J.D. at the University of Toronto Faculty of Law with Distinction.
 I also completed a B.A.
 (Hons.) in Philosophy at Trinity College in the University of Toronto and an M.A. at the University of Toronto Department of Philosophy.
-During law school, I started the Yale-Toronto Private Law Theory Discussion Group.
+During my J.D., I co-founded the Yale-Toronto Private Law Theory Discussion Group.
 I continue to co-convene the Discussion Group, now from the Yale side of the project.